friosavila/playingwithstata/twfe/readme.md

 2. Treatment Heterogeneity across individual (i)
 ------------------------------------------------

-	The following parameters can be used to modify the heterogeneity of the Treatment effects for individuals:
+The following parameters can be used to modify the heterogeneity of the	treatment effects for individuals:

 	 TTE_i   =  het0_i  *  TEFF0  +  het1_i  *  TEFF1
     	\_____/    \______/   \_____/   \______/   \_____/